Ripping HLS videos from Yuja*

 On bitrot

-This is the sort of post (and the sort of script) that's very vulnerable to bitrot.
+However, this is the sort of post (and script) that’s very vulnerable to bitrot.
 They might switch around their back-end at any moment, might swap around API calls, or maybe even dye their hair yellow.
-I'll keep this post and the script updated for as long as I'm dogfooding-- a few months, at least-- but after that I won't notice when it bitrots.
+I’ll keep this post and the script updated for as long as I’m dogfooding — a few months, at least — but after that I won’t notice when it bitrots.

-I don't like leaving things to rot, though.
-So, if you can't get it working with a video, please send me the URL (on GitHub or e-mail), and I'll try and get things fixed up.
+I don’t like leaving things to rot, though.
+So, if you can’t get it working with a video, please send me the URL (via GitHub or e-mail), and an as-detailed-as-you-can description of the problem.
+I’ll try and get things fixed up, if I’m able†

-The version up there works for some videos' m3u8s, but not all.
+As of mid-2022, the method up there works for some videos’ M3U8s, but not all.
 Here is a new method that works for every video (… that I tried).
 Note that the previous method for getting captions still works for everything (I think).

 From the GetVideoListNodeInfo JSON you got captionFileKey from, you can also get: